 Emotional Overeating Dialectical Behavioral Therapy (DBT) Group is a DBT group specifically for individuals with Binge Eating Disorder.

-Guided Imagery is a therapeutic use of visualization to bring about positive changes in thoughts and behaviors resulting in stress reduction.
+Guided Imagery Meditation is a therapeutic use of visualization to bring about positive changes in thoughts and behaviors resulting in stress. reduction.
 Progressive muscle relaxation and sleep hygiene practices are introduced.

 Mindfulness is a DBT & ACT core skill of awareness of our thoughts, emotions, and sensations in the present moment with acceptance rather than judgement.
 This group guides us through the development of the mindfulness skill.